Exploring the Near and Far-Field Coexistence for RIS-Assisted ISAC Systems: An Adaptive Bandwidth Splitting Approach: Numerical Results

 Fig. \ref{RIS_result} demonstrates the estimation error as the number of RIS elements.
-The \textit{Full SO} scheme serves as a lower bound by fully allocating the SO band to minimize the estimation error of the IIoT-(I).
-As shown in Fig. \ref{RIS_result}, both \textit{Full ISAC} and \textit{Equal SO \& ISAC} exhibit convergence behavior as the number of RIS elements increases.
+The \textit{Full-SO} scheme serves as a lower bound by fully allocating the SO band to minimize the estimation error of the IU.
+As shown in Fig. \ref{RIS_result}, both \textit{Full-ISAC} and \textit{Hybrid-Semi-ISAC with fixed $\alpha=0.5$} exhibit convergence behavior as the number of RIS elements increases.
 This is because, with a fixed bandwidth splitting ratio $\alpha$, it becomes challenging to achieve significant CRB performance gains solely by increasing the number of RIS elements.
-In contrast, the \textit{Random RIS} and the proposed \textit{SO \& ISAC} exhibit consistent performance improvement across the entire range of RIS elements.
+In contrast, the \textit{Random RIS} and the \textit{proposed Hybrid-Semi-ISAC} exhibit consistent performance improvement across the entire range of RIS elements.
 This observation highlights that the optimization of the bandwidth splitting ratio plays a dominant role in reducing the estimation error.
 Among all schemes, the proposed method achieves the best performance in all configurations of RIS elements by jointly optimizing the RIS phase shift, the receive beamforming vector and the bandwidth splitting ratio.

-Fig. \ref{p_k_result} demonstrates the impact of increasing the IIoT-(II) devices' transmit power on the estimation error.
+Fig. \ref{p_k_result} demonstrates the impact of increasing the CUs' transmit power on the estimation error.
 All schemes exhibit improved performance as the transmit power increases.
 Notably, most schemes converge around near $ p_k=20$ dBm, implying that the transmit power level is sufficient to saturate the system performance under the given configuration.